RocmFang/Info-centric_GE/README.md

 ls ./bin
 ```

+# Graph Embedding

-# Partitioning
+### Partitioning

-If we need to run the train data for the downstream tasks, such as Link prediction, the test data also should be processed.
+If we need to run the train data for the downstream tasks, such as Link prediction, the test data also should be partitioned.

 ```
 cd build